Nomanriaz786/encrypter_decrypter_tool/README.md

 npm run dev
 ```

-The backend will run on `http://localhost:5000`
+The backend will run on `http://localhost:5000` and automatically will create the db tables.

 ### Frontend Setup
 1. Navigate to frontend directory: